Tzyinc/tenzhiyang.com/content/blog/2021-03-07-paint-can-for-room/index.md

 ---
 layout: posts
-title: "No matching adjacent chars"
+title: "Paint can for room"
 date: "2021-03-07"
 type: "baked"
 ---